 Sadly, the traditional ads people forces on them don’t work.
 So they let them slide and even grow to hate brands that subject them to such ads.
 As a marketer looking to convince a group of Gen Z consumers, you only have about 2 seconds to create an impression and change their mind with your ad or post.
 You have to convince them that the rest of the advert or blog content is totally worth their time.

 Things were also the same with the dawn of millennials, if NOT worse.
-They were the first generation to be exposed to computer and technology, and the marketers that came before them had it rough understanding their behaviour.
+They were the first generation to be exposed to computers and technology, and the marketers that came before them had it rough understanding of their behaviour.

 But when they finally succeeded, things proved to be so much easier and effective.
 They were the most natural people to target and get them to take action.
 And now things are also taking another shift, so it’s time marketers went back to the drawing board to figure out how to make the needle start moving again.

 Why Are the Gen Zers So Important for Business?